haccer/xmail/README.md

 # xmail
-Golang tool that detects which email addresses have domains which are able to be registered
+xmail is a Go tool that uses [haccer/available](https://github.com/haccer/available) to detect which email addresses have domains which are able to be registered.

 ## Install: